rogeraabbccdd/CSGO_Weapon_Paints_Private/README.md

 This repo is based on xCoderx's leaked sp file, and I'm trying to make it work in game.

 ## How To Use
-Put files into your server
+Put files into your server.

+Go to "addons/sourcemod/configs/core.cfg", change "FollowCSGOServerGuidelines" to "no".

 ## How To Add Different Language Skin Name
 You can find skin ID in "csgo/scripts/itemsitems_game.txt"